Russell L. Ackoff | 2009

 - The best place to begin an intellectual, strategic or planning ‘journey’.

-- Russ Ackoff’s contribution to the discussion on how organisation can best bring about ‘continuous improvement’…
+- Russ Ackoff’s contribution to the discussion on how organisations can best bring about ‘continuous improvement’…

 - … and his thoughts on benchmarking.